What is a call-to-action?

 Test, test and test again.

-In the real world, behind every successful campaign, every effective call-to-action, are dozens or even hundreds of test runs.
-This is what we call A/B testing.
+In the real world, behind every successful campaign, every effective call-to-action, are dozens or even hundreds of A/B test runs.

 You can read up on the subject here: Download our ebook on A/B testing!

 The idea behind testing one’s CTAs is to experiment with all kinds of combinations until you find the perfect one for your site or product.